Please note! It is important that every mother finds the most comfortable suction for her for the best result during pumping.

 The table shows that both the Smart 1.0, Smart 2.0 and the Smart 3.0 are suitable for single to pump.
 All pumps fall within the required range of at least 70 cycles per minute to induce milk letdown in stimulation mode.
 After stimulation mode they should reach a minimum of 30 cycles per minute in expression mode.
 All three also fall within the required range of mmhg (see also "What should you look for in a breast pump?" section in this article).
 All modes and positions are suitable to achieve this.
 The Smart 2.0 stands out the most and is very suitable for single breast pumps because of its higher suction power and cycles per minute.

 What about double-sided pump?
 The Smart 3.0 pumps simultaneously, which means that both breasts are stimulated at the same time.
-The Smart 1.0 and Smart 2.0 both have an alternating pump.
-This means that they will first pump on one side and then the other side.
-The breasts are vacuumed and stimulated alternately.
-This means that the number of cycles per minute has to be divided over both breasts.
-The Smart 1.0 shows that enough cycles per minute can be achieved with enough suction power to pump both breasts alternately.
+The Smart 1.0 and Smart 2.0 both have a changeover pump.
+This means that they first pump on one side and then the other side.
+The breasts are hereby vacuum drawn alternately, stimulating them alternately.
+As a result, the number of cycles per minute must be divided over both breasts.
+The Smart 1.0 shows that enough cycles per minute can be achieved with enough suction power to pump both breasts alternately..
 Prefer wireless and simultaneous pumping?
-Then the NurtureGoods Smart 3.0 is the most suitable to meet all your breast pumping needs.
+Then precisely the NurtureGoods Smart 3.0 is best suited to meet all your breast pumping needs.

 Curious about what other moms are saying about the NurtureGoods Smart 2.0?
 Read the story of mother Erin, 26 years old and mama of Senn on miniliefde.nl/borbstkolf-nurturegoods/